ixjf/MSIRGB/README.md

  Other MSI motherboards may be supported.
 See the next section for more.

-# Confirmed or reported working motherboards
+# Reported working motherboards
- - MSI B450I GAMING PLUS AC (mine, so I always know it works)
+ - MSI B450I GAMING PLUS AC
+ - MSI Z270 GAMING M7

- **Certain motherboards are not supported by MSI Mystic Light and so are not on the list above but some of these have been reported to be working with MSIRGB.
+ **Certain motherboards are not supported by MSI Mystic Light and so are not on the list in section [Motherboard support](#motherboard-support) but some of them have been reported to be working with MSIRGB all the same.
 They are the following:**
  - MSI B350 TOMAHAWK
  - MSI B450 TOMAHAWK
  - MSI B350 GAMING PLUS